-410. Even the people who get along well with their partners sometimes wonder whether their marriage or partnership will work.
+- 410. Even the people who get along well with their partners sometimes wonder whether their marriage or partnership will work.
 Over the past 12 months, have you thought about breaking up your relationship?

-1 - yes
+- 1 yes

+- 2 no

 5. PARENTS AND PARENTAL HOME